 They say, “An investment in knowledge pays the best interest.”
-Apart from attaining a degree, the university will expose you to better personal and career networks for future job and other opportunities.
-Besides, attending college will teach you survival tactics, personal responsibility and self-care.
-However, funding your kids or own college education is costly.
-So how can you pay for college education in Kenya without a student loan?
+Apart from attaining a degree certificate, the university education process will expose you to better personal and career networks for future paying jobs.
+Besides, attending college will teach you some survival tactics, personal responsibility and self-care.
+However, funding college education is costly.

 Scholarships